Clara Admin Suite for practice owners

 Screenshots and illustrations must stay synthetic or sanitized and clearly label the state they show.

-Current previews cover source review, calculation review, owner approval, and export readiness using safe example states.
+Current previews cover source review, calculation review, admin approval, and export readiness using safe example states.

 Customer story